MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-set-up-vendors-without-abn-for-calculating-the-withholding-tax.md

 ms.workload: na
 ms.search.keywords: null
 ms.search.form: 28043
-ms.date: 04/01/2021
+ms.date: 11/20/2023
 ms.author: bholtorf
 ---
-# <a name="set-up-vendors-without-ird-numbers-for-calculating-the-withholding-tax"></a>Set Up Vendors Without IRD numbers for Calculating the Withholding Tax
+# Set up vendors without IRD numbers for calculating the withholding tax

-Withholding Tax (WHT) is calculated for local vendors who do not have a New Zealand Inland Revenue Department number (IRD), as required by tax law.
+Withholding Tax (WHT) is calculated for local vendors who don't have a New Zealand Inland Revenue Department number (IRD), as required by tax law.

-## <a name="to-set-up-vendors-without-ird-for-calculating-the-withholding-tax"></a>To set up vendors without IRD for calculating the withholding tax
+## To set up vendors without IRD for calculating the withholding tax

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Vendors**, and then choose the related link.
 2. Choose the required vendor, and then choose the **Edit** action.